Student Activities & Athletics

 Student Body Cards

-• Free admission to athletic events sponsored by MPC
+• Free admission to all on-campus sporting events

-More information on how to obtain a Student Body Card is available at the ASMPC Office in the Student Center and at the Marina Education Center.
+More information on how to obtain a Student Body Card is available at the ASMPC Office in the Student Center and at the Marina Campus.
+The Student Body Card is available fall and spring semester only.

 Student Representation Fee